Firecracker Awards Winners Archive

 Read CLMP Board Member David Wilk’s remarks about Tender Buttons.

-2019 Firecracker Award Finalists
+2019 Firecracker Awards Finalists

 A Bright and Pleading Dagger by Nicole Rivas, published by Rose Metal Press